vladikk/vladikk.github.com/source/_posts/2017-03-20-tackling-complexity-in-cqrs.markdown

 These ways to project models may not be cool and sexy, but they work.
 I’ve seen quite a few projects that have employed them, and they worked like a charm, without unjustifiably drowning in Event Sourcing related complexity.

+Wait, did I just suggest to ignore Event Sourcing at all costs because it is complex?
+Hell no!
+Event Sourcing is one of the most important tools in  your toolbox.
+But as any tool, use it in its context - business domains that bring business value: Core Subdomains.
+On the other hand, Generic and Supporting subdomains, that are simple enough to be implemented with Transaction Script or Active Record patterns, can still benefit from CQRS.
+In such case, employ the simplest tool that will do the job, and rip the benefits of CQRS using State Based Projections.

 ## Complexity Trap #3: Too Much of a Good Thing
 The Microservices hype has attracted lots of attention to CQRS: if you have a set of independent services that need to query each other’s data, [CQRS is the common solution](https://www.ibm.com/developerworks/cloud/library/cl-build-app-using-microservices-and-cqrs-trs/).
 However, I’ve seen this approach produce monstrous data flow diagrams of services projecting lots of data between them.